 In the 9th std, I had maths tuition.
-At school, Navle madam taught maths, English by P.G.
-Bhatt, Sanskrit by Kalpana madam.
+At school, Navle madam taught maths, English was taught by P.G.
+Bhatt, and Sanskrit by Kalpana madam.

-We had to speak on some topic during our English class.
-I talked on the subject of “Empowering Women at the Work Place”.
+Every week, we had to speak on some topic during our English class.
+I spoke about “Empowering Women at the Work Place”.
 We also had Drawing as one of the subjects.
 Gaekwad sir used to take the Drawing class.
-I was never good in drawing.
+I was never good at drawing.

-In X, I enrolled at the Vinayak tuition in the Anandbaug society.
+In X, I enrolled at the Vinayak tuition at Anandbaug.
 We had Typing as one of the subjects.
 I used to practice on a Remington typewriter.
 Life in X was all about attending school, tuitions, and study.

 In the first term exam, I scored well but in the second term, my rank slipped.
-During the last few months before the board exam, dad helped me prepare exams.
-He used to take tests.
+During the last few months before the board exam, dad helped me prepare for exams.
+He used to take tests frequently.

 I remember the day I appeared for the X board exam.
 The first paper was English, which I did well.
 The second paper was Maths; it was difficult for me.
 The rest of the papers were relatively easy.
-After the examination, we went for the vacation to Kottayam.
-After our holidays, when we returned Baroda, the results were declared.
-I scored 75% by God’s grace.
+After the examination, we went for holidays to Kottayam.
+When we returned Baroda, the results were declared.
+I scored overall 75% by God’s grace.
 The marks that I scored in each subject were exactly that I had prayed for.

 In XI, we had Hussein sir who taught English; Saffi madam taught Chemistry, Pandya sir taught Maths.
 I used to go on cycle for Maths tuition at Pandya sir’s place.
 I remember attending the physics, chemistry and biology laboratory in the school.
 We had to submit practical books every week.

 During the board exam, Appa used to come with me to the examination venue.
-By God’s favor, I performed better in the board exam than during my tuition or preliminary school exams.
+By God’s favor, I performed better in the final year board exam than the tuition or preliminary school exams.
 It’s a miracle that I scored 62%.
 Without God’s favor, I would have definitely failed.
-But I was disappointed for not being able to secure a seat in Engineering or Medicine.
+But I was disappointed for not getting a seat in the Engineering or Medicine.